 DS Alright.
-Well, I wanted to ask you if you believed in moral absolutes like on a personal level, and as a writer.
+Well, I wanted to ask you if you believed in moral absolutes on a personal level and as a writer.
 And how this affects your work.
 I mean this is an interesting question for me as a writer, because on the one hand, I really like work like Andre Dubus, where the characters have a moral grid.
 There are repercussions.
-And where people, if they do things that are bad, they feel badly about them, they don’t quickly get over it the next day.
-You know, it becomes a part of them.
-I think it makes for nice conflicts, and tension in fiction to have characters that have sort of a moral underpinning and don’t think that everything in the world is okay.
-But then I also feel like compassion is just key when you’re a novelist.
+And where people, if they do things that are bad, they feel bad about them, they don’t quickly get over it the next day.
+It becomes a part of them.
+I think it makes for nice conflicts, and tension in fiction to have characters who have a moral underpinning and don’t think that everything in the world is okay.
+But then I also feel like compassion is key when you’re a novelist.
 You have to be so you could have compassion for almost anyone.
 You know, for Timothy McVeigh.
 You have to see the whole range.
 Because if you, as a writer, are judging your characters, the readers are gonna start to see an agenda and are gonna balk against it.
 They want to decide for themselves.
 It’s not that . . .
 You clearly have some ideas.
 It’s the relation between those two things that, narratively, I think is fascinating.

 DS I think that’s true actually, that can be a door, definitely.

 RM Now let’s talk about rock and roll.